erinmclaughlin/BhuTuka-Extended-One/README.md

-# BhuTuka One ਭੂਤੁਕਾ
+# BhuTuka Extended One ਭੂਤੁਕਾ
 =====

-BhuTuka One is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
+BhuTuka Extended One is a Gurmukhi companion to Aoife's BioRhyme Light Extended typeface.
 It was designed by [Erin McLaughlin](http://www.erinmclaughlin.com).

 BhuTuka One will be available for free via the Google Web Fonts project.